acamu/reactive-vertx-frontend/README.md

 Another Verticle Class we need to inherit as usual from [`AbstractVerticle`](http://vertx.io/docs/apidocs/io/vertx/core/AbstractVerticle.html) and override the start method.
 Same punishment i wrote a private method to connect to Kafka server **KafkaProducer**.

-I need a route to manage incomming call which request a new object creation in the kafka cluster.
-The object must look like that `{"id":4,"content":"test content","validated":false,"price":134}`  and the route is define as follow `http://localhost:8090/controllpoint` and use the method **POST**.
+I need a route to manage incomming call which request a new object creation in the kafka cluster the route is defineD as follow `http://localhost:8090/controllpoint` and use the method **POST**.
+The object must look like that `{"id":4,"content":"test content","validated":false,"price":134}`

     public class KafkaProducerVerticle extends AbstractVerticle {